mandrasch/ddev-wp-groundstation/README.md

 ⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️

-*Why not use DDEVs built-in wordpress support?* DDEV is a great toolbox, but it implements Wordpress with the [roots/bedrock-Boilerplate](https://ddev.readthedocs.io/en/stable/users/cli-usage/#wordpress-quickstart) (composer).
+*Why not just use DDEVs built-in wordpress support?* DDEV is a great toolbox, but it implements Wordpress with the [roots/bedrock-Boilerplate](https://ddev.readthedocs.io/en/stable/users/cli-usage/#wordpress-quickstart) (composer).
 This starter works without composer since composer is not officially supported by Wordpress Core.

 ## 🎥 Demo (Screencast)